New UU Class This Sunday at 9:00 AM (12 April 2026)

 If you have symptoms for COVID or other respiratory illness, please stay home and take care of yourself.

-Our January 2026 give-away-the-plate recipient is Volunteers for Youth Justice.
+Our April 2026 give-away-the-plate recipient is The Philadelphia Center.

 And you can contribute to All Souls using this online resource.